SassythSasqutch/vu-spterrains/README.md

 Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.
 In the future I'll try and add fixes for excluded WorldPartData (see below for more details), and add more MP-friendly Visual Environment for each level (e.g. COOP_010 has a black sky).
 Feel free to contribute to these yourself.

 In your server MapList, load the level like any other with any gamemode.
-The options are below, in chronological order:
+The options are below, in narrative order:

 ```
 coop_007         -    Operation Exodus